ScientiaEtVeritas/carsten/README.md

 ------------------------

  1. If you want to carst a Browser Tab, you can click on the Monitor Icon on the upper-right corner.
  2. You have to set up the Carsten endpoint once.
-Enter your Carsten URL.
+You can set up more than one Carsten endpoint.
+Enter your Carsten URL and a channel at Configuration and click "Add new configuration".
- 3. Now you can click on "Send this Tab" to carst a tab to all receivers that have subcribed to the channel you have provided.
+ 3. Now you can click on that specific configuration to carst a tab to all receivers that have subcribed to the channel you have provided on that endpoint.
+ 4. After carsting something, the carsts queue appears and you can change positions of carsts or delete them.